ucbi/uniform/guides/introduction/How It Works.md

 ## What is "Ejecting"?

-"Ejecting" an app means copying the code used by the application to a separate, standalone code repository, without including code that the application doesn't need.
-Specifically,
+"Ejecting" an app means copying the app's code to a separate, standalone codebase – without including code the app doesn't need.

 - **Unused Lib Dependencies are excluded from `lib`**
 - **Unused Mix Dependencies are removed from `mix.exs`**